 Punctuality is paramount and you must adopt the same etiquettes for time keeping as everyone else.

 Thank you for taking the time to read this document.
-If you are joining The DJW School of Acting, you need to now complete your online application form.
+If you are joining, you need to now complete your online application form which can be found via the DJW Website.

 WELCOME TO DJW.